AnonymityICAuser/PyRAMA_enhanced/README.md

 # PyRAMA_multi
 Python3 implementation of the Ramachandran plot.

 This is a new version of old PyRAMA which could process complexs with multiple chains, for my own ICA work.
 You could check each chain, with outliear report now.
+So now we can easily generate a clear ramachandran plot for chains.

 Example: one of the chains of a complex: